eouai/media_data/README.md

 64.0 – average bias score for conservative radio
 36.3 – average bias score for conservative online sites

-Meaning, conservative sources, on average, present more pronounced bias in their coverage than liberal sites.
+Meaning, conservative sources, on average, present more pronounced partisan bias in their coverage than liberal sites.

-# How did I calculate bias?
+# How did I calculate bias scores?

 The bias scores were aggregated from several online sources, as much as possible.
 Meaning – in almost every case the bias score is NOT my personal assessment of bias (a handful of radio programs were not listed in the sourced bias measures and were the only sites with any manual entries).
 Also, these bias scores were only readily available for online news-sites and radio.
 Meaning cable TV was not scored (other than a binary liberal / conservative label).